-COMMITMENTS

-- Search out challenging opportunities to change, grow, innovate, and improve. - 2.
-Experiment, take risks, and learn from the accompanying mistakes. - 3.
-Envision an uplifting and ennobling future. - 4.
-Enlist others in a common vision by appealing to their values, interests, hopes and dreams. - 5.
-Foster collaboration by promoting cooperative goals and building trust. - Strengthen people by giving power away, providing choice, developing competence, assigning critical tasks, and offering visible support.
+PRACTICES Challenging the Process COMMITMENTS 1.
+Search out challenging opportunities to change, grow, innovate, and improve.
+2. Experiment, take risks, and learn from the accompanying mistaker.
+Inspiring a Shared Vision from the accompanying mistakes.
+3. Envision an uplifting and ennobling future.
+4. Enlist others in a common vision by appealing to their values, interests, hopes and dreams.
+Enabling Others to Act Foster collaboration by promoting cooperative goals and building trust.
+Strengthen people by giving power away, providing choice, developing competence, assigning critical tasks, and offering visible support.

-Modeling the Way

-Set the example by behaving in ways that are consistent with shared values.
+Modeling the Way Set the example by behaving in ways that are consistent with shared values.
 Achieve small wins that promote consistent progress and build commitment.

-- Recognize individual contributions to the success of every project. - 10.
+Encouraging the Heart Recognize individual contributions to the success of every project.
 Celebrate team accomplishments regularly.

-Encouraging the Heart